QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 While this sort of programming is possible, it is (verbosely) missing the point of Julia and the power of generic programming

+..
 It may be helpful to review the traditional pillars of OOP
-* *`Abstraction <https://en.wikipedia.org/wiki/Abstraction_\(computer_science\)#Abstraction_in_object_oriented_programming>`_:* In OO one develops a taxonomy of hierarchical "is-a" relationships as "classes", where the key abstraction involves describing interactions between the self-contained "classes"
+.. * `Abstraction <https://en.wikipedia.org/wiki/Abstraction_\(computer_science\)#Abstraction_in_object_oriented_programming>`_: In OO one develops a taxonomy of hierarchical .. "is-a" relationships as "classes", where the key abstraction involves describing interactions between the self-contained "classes"
-* *`Encapsulation <https://en.wikipedia.org/wiki/Encapsulation_\(computer_programming\)>`_:* Most OO code has fully mutable classes, where access to the internals is tightly controlled since the class manages its own state
+.. * *`Encapsulation <https://en.wikipedia.org/wiki/Encapsulation_\(computer_programming\)>`_:* Most OO code has fully mutable classes, where access to the internals is tightly .. controlled since the class manages its own state
-* *`Inheritance <https://en.wikipedia.org/wiki/Inheritance_\(object-oriented_programming\)>`_* Code reuse in OO is achieved through adding a new class to the tree and inheriting some of the behavior of the parent class.
+.. * *`Inheritance <https://en.wikipedia.org/wiki/Inheritance_\(object-oriented_programming\)>`_* Code reuse in OO is achieved through adding a new class to the tree and .. inheriting some of the behavior of the parent class.
-* *`Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_\(computer_science\)>`_:*  The abstract "is-a" relationships between types in a taxonomy provide a way to have the same function change its behavior given the particular type
+.. * *`Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_\(computer_science\)>`_:*  The abstract "is-a" relationships between types in a taxonomy provide a way to have the .. same function change its behavior given the particular type

 When programming in Julia
-* There will be no encapsulation or inheritance, most custom types you create will be immutable, and polymorphism will be fundamentally different
+* There is no `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_\(computer_programming\)>`_ and most custom types you create will be immutable
+* `Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_\(computer_science\)>`_ is achieved without anything resembling OOP `inheritance <https://en.wikipedia.org/wiki/Inheritance_\(object-oriented_programming\)>`_
-* Abstraction is primarily achieved through keeping the data and algorithms that operate on them as orthogonal as possible -- in contrast to OOP
+* `Abstraction <https://en.wikipedia.org/wiki/Abstraction_\(computer_science\)#Abstraction_in_object_oriented_programming>`_ is implemented by keeping the data and algorithms that operate on them as orthogonal as possible -- in direct contrast to OOP's association of algorithms and methods directly with a type in a tree
 * The supertypes in Julia are simply used for selecting which specialized algorithm to use (i.e. part of generic polymorphism) and have nothing to do with OO inheritance
 * The looseness that accompanies keeping algorithms and data-structures as orthogonal as possible makes it easier to discover commonality in the design

 Iterative Design of Abstractions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As its essence, the design of generic software is that you will start with creating algorithms which are largely orthogonal to concrete types, and in the process you will discover commonality which leads to abstract types with informally defined functions operating on them
+As its essence, the design of generic software is that you will start with creating algorithms which are largely orthogonal to concrete types

+In the process, you will discover commonality which leads to abstract types with informally defined functions operating on them

+Given the abstract types and commonality, you the refine the algorithms as you really they are more limited or more general than you initially though

-This design is in direct contrast to object-oriented design and analysis (`OOAD <https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design>`_), where you specify a taxonomies of types, add operations to those types, and then move down to various levels of specialization (where algorithms are embedded at points within the taxonomy, and potentially specialized with inheritance)
+This approach is in direct contrast to object-oriented design and analysis (`OOAD <https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design>`_)

+With that, where you specify a taxonomies of types, add operations to those types, and then move down to various levels of specialization (where algorithms are embedded at points within the taxonomy, and potentially specialized with inheritance)

 In the examples that follow, we will show for exposition the hierarchy of types and the algorithms operating on them, but the reality is that the algorithms are often designed first, and the abstact types came later
 ..
 However,  we apologize in the example we confuse things somewhat by jumping to the axioms first for expositoin